Trending

 Pimco CIO Sees Risk of Fed Hiking Rates Due to Iran War, FT Says

-Pimco Chief Investment Officer Dan Ivascyn has warned that the ongoing war in Iran could lead the Federal Reserve to delay interest-rate cuts and potentially raise rates instead, as reported by the Financial Times.
+Pimco Chief Investment Officer Dan Ivascyn warned that the ongoing war in Iran could lead the Federal Reserve to delay interest-rate cuts or even raise borrowing costs, as reported by the Financial Times.
+This situation reflects heightened economic u...

 Crypto Briefing